GrottoPress/shield/docs/13-EMAIL-CONFIRMATION.md

      # ...
      include Shield::UpdateConfirmedEmail

-     # By default, *Shield* sets the status of all email confirmations to
+     # By default, *Shield* marks all email confirmations as inactive,
-     # `Ended` to mark them as inactive, without deleting them.
+     # after successful update, without deleting them.
      #
      # Enable this to delete them from the database instead.
      #